 - History of trauma to the chest during a road side accident or any other blunt or sharp trauma to look for broken bones, lung anatomy, pneumothorax, and atelectasis of the lungs

 - Cardiac conditions like CCF, pulmonary edema.

 Another use of the chest x-ray is to rule out any heart pathology and to check for the position of the nasogastric/feeding/endotracheal tracheostomy tube after placement in the body.
 The chest x-ray is required after endotracheal intubation to determine proper tube placement.

 - PA view is performed while standing and in full inspiration.
 It examines the lungs, bony thoracic cavity, mediastinum and great vessels.

-- Lateral view is performed in erect left lateral position, for locating suspected lung lesions.
+- The lateral view is performed in erect left lateral position, for locating suspected lung lesions.

 Types of Opacities

 Lung abnormalities mostly present as “opacities” due to increased densities.
 Opacities can be divided into four types: